 Trail Dirt Bike – Dodging Trees & Rock Hopping

 A trail bike is the most common type of dirt bike.
 For adults, they range from 125cc up to 650cc and include both 2 strokes and 4 strokes.
-The engines are designed to have smooth power that are easier to ride.
-The seat height is usually a few inches lower than a motocross bike.
-A lower seat height is better for new riders because it allows you to touch the ground and balance more easily.
+The engines are designed to have smooth power that is easier to ride.

 The most common trail dirt bike sizes for adults are:

 - Yamaha TTR125LE